 Make small cuts with a knife about 1/3 inch apart, all around the edge of this extra crust, to cause it to look flaky when baked.
 This makes a rich pie crust.

 A very good crust may be made by taking the same proportions as used for Superior Pastry (see above), placing 1-1/2 to 2 cups flour on the bake board, add salt, cut 1/2 cup lard through the flour, moistening with water.

 Roll out crust and line pie-tins or small patty pans for tarts.
-This pastry is not quite as fine and smooth as the other, but requires less time and trouble to make than some pie crust recipes with lard.
+This lard pie crust recipe is not quite as fine and smooth as the other, but it requires less time and trouble to make than some.

 Homemade lard made the old fashioned way is sweet, good lard, unlike today's store-bought lards that often contain partially hydrogenated oils.

 Nothing makes flaky pastry like good lard, so if you're planning on doing much pie crust making, your best option might be to render your lard the same way that Grandma did.

 Pure lard makes the best pie crust in the world!